Algebra Basics: Formulas, Types & Examples

 Terms and Expressions

 A term is a single mathematical expression.
 It can be a constant, a variable, or a product of constants and variables.
-An algebraic expression is a combination of terms using mathematical operations.
+An algebraic expression is a combination of terms using mathematical operations like addition, subtraction, multiplication, and division.

 Example: